craftcms/commerce-stripe/README.md

 ## Payment Process and Security

 This plugin relies on stored payment methods and doesn’t allow directly-submitted credit card details.
-To check out, a customer must submit a  `paymentMethodId` parameter for the Commerce `commerce/payments/pay` form action.
+To check out, a customer must submit a `paymentMethodId` parameter to the Commerce `commerce/payments/pay` form action.
 Example below.

 ## How to create the Stripe payment form for the Payment Intents gateway.